Thursday December 8, 2016 6:30 pm to 8:30 pm

 All Along the Watchtower coincides with the group exhibition, Inside Out, curated by Lady K Fever and co-presented by Heath Gallery and the Marcus Garvey Park Alliance Public Art Initiative with Musa Jackson Productions.
 The exhibition will include additional works by the artist.
 An artist’s reception will be held at Heath Gallery, 24 West 120 Street, just across the street from Marcus Garvey Park on August 6, 2016 from 7 pm – 10 pm

 All Along The Watchtower is an interactive public art installation up on the Acropolis in Marcus Garvey Park.
 The installation is made almost entirely of light reflective materials so use the flash on your camera or phone to illuminate the art work.
 Everyone is invited!

-The Marcus Garvey Park Alliance Public Art Initiative is sponsored in part with funds provided by the Harlem Community Development Corporation
+All Along the Watchtower is sponsored by the Marcus Garvey Park Alliance Public Art Initiative with funding provided in part by the Harlem Community Development Corporation .